KHARKIVSKA-KURKUMA/react-vite-project-template-js/README.md

 ## Getting Started

-To run this Car Rent Website on your local machine, follow these steps:
+To run this React Project Template on your local machine, follow these steps:

 ### Clone the Repository